 One standard, countless use cases.

 ninjs standardises the representation of news in JSON – a lightweight, easy-to-parse, data interchange format.

-Almost every media organisation today is working on a project (or ten) that involves expressing the contents of a news item in JSON.
+Almost every media organisation today is working on a project (or ten) that involves expressing a news item in JSON.
 From content APIs to mobile applications to document databases, JSON has moved into a position of technical prominence across the enterprise.
-A few years back, we went around the table at an IPTC meeting and realised nearly all of us had our own internal approaches for serialising news data in JSON.
+In 2012, we went around the table at an IPTC meeting and realised nearly all of us had our own internal approaches for serialising news data in JSON.
 And so a standard was born.
 Approved and released in October 2013, ninjs provides key properties and structures required to represent news and publishing information.

-Our new IPTC ninjs user guide explains how to use ninjs in your own applications, how to validate it using JSON Schema tools, gives some best practice guidelines and detailed descriptions of each property.
+The IPTC ninjs user guide, recently updated for ninjs 1.3, explains how to use ninjs in your own applications, how to validate it using JSON Schema tools, gives some best practice guidelines and detailed descriptions of each property.